MicrosoftDocs/well-architected/well-architected/azure-virtual-desktop/design-principles.md

   - Principle of least privilege: Minimize the potential for misuse by applying the principle of least privilege.
 Use this principle to restrict access to resources according to roles that focus on just-enough access (JEA) and just-in-time access (JIT) methods.
   - Role-based access control (RBAC): Promote controlled access by using Azure RBAC to assign permissions that are based on predefined roles.

-## Cost optimization
+## Cost Optimization

 Cost-effective workloads that align with business goals and provide a positive return on investment (ROI) are essential for staying within budget.
-The principles of cost optimization are critical considerations that can help you achieve business objectives and cost justification for Virtual Desktop.
+The principles of Cost Optimization are critical considerations that can help you achieve business objectives and cost justification for Virtual Desktop.

 Some key considerations and methods for optimizing Virtual Desktop costs include: